 In Egypt, Joseph was no longer the tattletale of Genesis 37:2.
 He was no longer Daddy’s pet, the pampered child and favorite son.
 He was a slave.
 Told to do things and obligated to obey.

-Under Potiphar's hand, he was given charge of a household which he had to learn to manage.
-In Potiphar's house, he learnt to respect other people's property.
-He learnt to respect God's law (Genesis 39:9).
+Under Potiphar’s hand, he was given charge of a household that he had to learn to manage.
+In Potiphar’s house, he learned to respect other people’s property.
+He learned to respect God’s law (Genesis 39:9).

-It was in an Egyptian prison that he learnt to manage a greater amount of persons than he had previously been in charge of.
-While in prison, he learnt that God's mercy would endure forever.
+It was in an Egyptian prison that he learned to manage a greater amount of persons than he had previously been in charge of.
+While in prison, he learned that God’s mercy would endure forever.